Projects

 The Sabatini Assessment of Reading Ability (SARA) is a multicomponent literacy assessment which target the fundamental elements of reading.
 This includes word recognition, vocabulary, morphology, reading efficiency, and overall reading comprehension.

-Although many adults in the United States struggle with proficient reading, assessments for adult literacy education are few.
+Although many adults in the United States are not yet proficient readers, assessments for adult reading literacy education are few.
 For this reason, the Institute of Educational Sciences awarded Dr. Sabatini and his team funds for the project titled “Developing and Validating Web-administered, Reading for Understanding Assessments for Adult Education.”
-This project aims to create measures of adults’ learning outcomes and progress.
+This project aims to create measures of adults’ learning for use in screening, profiling of strengths and weaknesses, and monitoring progress and growth.
 Intended for in-class or remote administration, the assessments are web-based with automated scoring.
-The measures will inform the adults’ instruction, their educational program’s strategy, and institutional accountability.
+The measures can be used to tailor learning for an individual, to inform instruction, to plan educational program strategy or monitor effectiveness.

 Digital Skills module

 Modern literacy is digital literacy.
-In order to help people develop their functional literacy skills, we're building a module that will complement our other literacy assessments and interventions to ensure that everyone gets comfortable reading both online and off.
+In order to help people develop their reading and comprehension skills, we're building digital skills module that complement our other assessments and instruction to ensure that everyone is capable and confidence reading both online and off.

 Argumentative discussion

-This exploratory project purposes to address the need to develop students’ argumentative writing skills.
-To do this, the project will undertake a series of iterative design studies that target hypothesized malleable factors in written (and oral) argumentative discourse.
+This exploratory project addresses the need to develop students’ argumentative writing skills.
+To do this, the project is conducting a series of iterative design studies that target hypothesized malleable factors in written (and oral) argumentative discourse.
 Specifically, we're exploring new capabilities for using online, collaborative environments to identify the factors that impact the development of middle grades students' argumentative writing skills.
-The results of this program of research will serve as a foundation for developing an instructional program to improve student argumentative writing.
+The results of this program of research will serve as a foundation for developing an instructional program to improve student writing.

 NAEP Trend Gap Analysis